Displaying a Fictitious License Plate

-What makes a license plate fictitious?
+What is a fictitious license plate?

 The most common situations we see are: